initialcommit-com/git-sim/README.md

 - Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
 - Create static Git diagrams (jpg) or dynamic animated videos (mp4) to speed up content creation
 - Help visual learners understand how Git commands work
+- Combine with bundled command [git-dummy](https://github.com/initialcommit-com/git-dummy) to generate a dummy Git repo and then simulate operations on it

 ## Features
 - Run a one-liner git-sim command in the terminal to generate a custom Git command visualization (.jpg) from your repo